-Jim Heck has worked and lived in Africa since the early 1970s, has owned and headed several companies promoting and selling African travel and has written three guide books.
+Jim Heck has worked and lived in Africa since the early 1970s, has owned and headed several companies promoting and selling African travel and has written three guide books and one novel set in Kenya.
 His companies have organized safaris into East Africa for more than 10,000 visitors including most of the country’s major zoos and conservation organizations.
-He has personally guided more than 100 safaris for more than 3,000 customers throughout Africa.
+He has personally guided since 1972.

 Jim began his career with the United Nations, working in several capacities for UNESCO, the International Institute for Educational Planning (IIEP) and the Organization for Economic Cooperation and Development (OECD).
 In 1976 he and his wife formed Morgan Tours, Inc., which in 1979 became Explorers World Travel (EWT).